 Shaw Trust delivers a range of employment services to help people with SEND enter and stay in employment.

-Pop-up shop initiative – all our Special Schools are currently making high-end goods for sale in a series of pop-up shops which will run for 6 week periods across different Somerset locations including Taunton (November –December 2018, Yeovil (April-May 2019), Frome, Bridgwater, Glastonbury.
-Schools and students will also manage and run the shops as a joint initiative.
+Pop-up shops – all our Special Schools are currently making high-end goods for sale in a series of pop-up shops which run for 6 week periods across different Somerset towns.
+Schools and students manage and the shops providing excellent work experience.

 South Somerset 14-19 Partnership schools are working with Inspired 2 Achieve to deliver Independent Impartial Advice & Guidance in Fairmead and Fiveways.
 Focus on developing enterprise and future employment opportunities.